WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 ### Exercises
-- Open up a new terminal window, navigate to the files directory in the Unix_course directory and complete the following exercise:
+- Open up a new terminal window, navigate to the files directory in the Module_2_Linux_Scripting directory and complete the following exercise:
 1. Use the head command to extract the first 500 lines of the file genome_1.gff and store the output in a new file called genome_1.500.gff.
 2. Use the wc command to count the number of lines in the genome_2.bed file.
 3. Use the sort command to sort the file genome_2.bed on chromosome and then gene position.